 DDR5 is the fifth and latest iteration of DDR memory that will succeed DDR4 in the mainstream market, offering greater bandwidth, increased capacity, and improved power efficiency.

-Technology is always advancing, that much need not be said.
+Technology has been advancing rapidly over the past decade, that much need not be said.
 This is particularly evident in 2021, especially when it comes to gaming, as we rush forward into the 4K era.

-Plenty of things have changed over the past few years: AMD has overshadowed Intel and pushed the limits of how many cores and threads we can expect to see in a gaming CPU, Nvidia has introduced real-time ray tracing, GPUs can now generally take on 4K, and SSDs have gone mainstream.
+Plenty of things have changed over the past few years: AMD has overshadowed Intel in the mainstream CPU market and has pushed the limits of how many cores and threads we can expect to see in a gaming CPU, Nvidia has introduced real-time ray tracing, GPUs can now generally take on 4K, and SSDs have gone mainstream.

 Now, another big change that’s coming up has to do with RAM.
 Namely, DDR5 will be replacing DDR4 as the mainstream RAM solution in PCs.
 So, what is DDR5 and how does it differ from its predecessor?
 We’ll answer that in the article below, so read on!

 What Is DDR5?